 - The theory advocates that the yield of securities of a particular maturity period primarily depends on the demand and supply of the buyers and sellers of that particular category.
 This is in line with the law of economics, which states that the price of a commodity is determined by its demand and supply in the market.

 - The theory is based on the assumption of proper asset-liability management, wherein the market players hedge their liabilities for a certain period with investments of the same period.
 Otherwise, the investors would be exposed to the risk of changing interest rates during rollovers.

 Disadvantages of Segmented Market Theory

 Some of the major disadvantages are as follows:

 - The market players usually don’t stick to a particular investment category.
 Instead, they tend to switch investment categories based on available opportunities.
 If they are offered a higher yield in any other category, they tend to move to that category.

-- The whole theory is based on the assumption that the market players don’t change their investment preferences, which is not very true.
+- The whole theory assumes that the market players don’t change their investment preferences, which is not very true.

 This is a guide to Segmented Market Theory.
-Here we also discuss the definition and implications of segmented market theory along with its advantages and disadvantages.
+Here we also discuss the definition and implications of segmented market theory and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –